Written by: Dana Goyer

 Keep your mat cool.

-It will cause the cutting mat to warp and once warped it is a challenge to ever get flat again.
+The heat will cause the cutting mat to warp, and once warped, it's a challenge to ever get it flat again.
+Even on a large cutting mat, it can be difficult to work around a warped area.

-Use a rotary blade that is sharp and new.
+Use a rotary blade that's sharp and new.

 Rotating Cutting Mats

-What I have learned from buying several different products is that some rotate as expected and some do not.
-I have also worn out more than one of the original rotating cutting mats and since the base and mat were connected, I had to purchase another one.
+From buying several different products, I've learned that some rotate as expected and some don't.
+I've also worn out more than one of the original rotating cutting mats, and since the base and mat were connected, I had to purchase another one.
+This is one of the downsides to some of these mats.

 Storing Your Cutting Mat

-If you try and lean it up against a wall, your cutting mat will eventually get a curved shape that is difficult (and time consuming) to try and correct.
+If you try to lean it up against a wall, your cutting mat will eventually get a curved shape that's difficult (and time-consuming) to correct.
+In some cases, you can't correct it at all.
+This means you'll have to buy a new mat so you can keep on quilting.

-Cutting mats with a self-healing property are easier to care for and hold their value long term than regular hard cutting mats.
+Cutting mats with a self-healing property are easier to care for and hold their value longer than regular hard cutting mats.
+This makes them an ideal option for serious quilters.

-Like all of our quilting tools a cutting mat needs to be taken care of.
+Like all our quilting tools, a cutting mat needs to be taken care of.
 Storing your cutting mat in the right location and temperature will prolong its longevity.

 Remember to soak your cutting mats every once in a while and use sharp rotary blades.